 - What are some examples of the data tools students took away from the course?

 All the assignments we created for the course were also developed as tools librarians could take to their library and adapt to their own realities and needs.
 In few words, the assignments were the tools themselves.
 We designed the course hoping students would walk away with an outline of an actual community engagement plan, and each assignment constituted an element of this plan.
 There were five main tools that were offered as part of the course: 1.
-Identifying a social with your community; 2.
+Identifying a social issue of concern with your community; 2.
 Community-based asset mapping; 3.
 Stakeholder mapping; 4.
 Assessing data with your community; and 5.
 Identifying marginalized voices in data.

 - What are some examples of the assignments that students completed throughout the course?